biomaglab/biomaglab.github.io/content/en/authors/clara/_index.md

 ---
 # Display name
-title: Pedro Cadamuro
+title: Clara Alves

 # Full name (for SEO)
-first_name: Pedro
+first_name: Clara
-last_name: Cadamuro
+last_name: Coelho

 # Username (this should match the folder name)
 authors:
-  - pedro
+  - clara

 # Is this the primary user of the site?
 superuser: false